-Once a drug trial has completed the first three phases of research, the company that makes the drug submits the study data to the FDA for approval.
-Because the need for treatments for HIV is so great, a drug company can apply for something called accelerated, or quicker, approval if its drug offers something new or meets a need for people living with HIV (HIV+).
+Once a drug trial has completed the first three phases of research, the company that makes the drug submits the study data to the organization that regulates drugs in that country (e.g., the FDA in the US) for approval.
+Because the need for treatments for HIV is so great, a drug company can apply for something called accelerated, or quicker, approval if the drug offers something new or meets a need for people living with HIV (HIV+).

 Accelerated approval may put special restrictions on how the drug can be used.
 However, even if a drug gets accelerated approval, the drug company must continue doing long-term research on the drug for it to get full approval.